mjstealey/jenkins-nginx-docker/README.md

 # Jenkins LTS - Nginx - Docker

+**What is Jenkins?**

+- Jenkins offers a simple way to set up a continuous integration or continuous delivery environment for almost any combination of languages and source code repositories using pipelines, as well as automating other routine development tasks.
+While Jenkins doesn’t eliminate the need to create scripts for individual steps, it does give you a faster and more robust way to integrate your entire chain of build, test, and deployment tools than you can easily build yourself.

 This work is based on the Official Jenkins Docker Image [[1](https://github.com/jenkinsci/docker)].

 Docker doesn't recommend running the Docker daemon inside a container (except for very few use cases like developing Docker itself), and the solutions to make this happen are generally hacky and/or unreliable.